-When the distance between the brake unit and the brake plate is correct the spring underneath the brake unit will lift up the unit and a small gap will appear (approximately 1 mm) this will ensure the brake to work correctly.
+When the distance

+Brake unit and the brake plate is correct - the spring underneath the brake unit will lift up the unit

 Low Brake Force or Brake Release Problems.

 If the distance is larger in the rear end than in the front, it will reduce the braking force.
 There will be a big risk that the brake unit will not release correctly and stock.
 This is due to the large distance between the magnets and the brake bar.
 Fig. 5-2